 The school uses 'School Money' to collect payment- please use this link eduspot - to enable parents to pay for meals online.
 If you have any problems using this site, please contact the school office staff.

-We are fortunate at St Edward’s to be able to offer midday meals cooked on the premises by our cook Mrs Brown.
+We are fortunate at St Edward’s to be able to offer midday meals cooked on the premises by our cook Christine Brown and her team.
 These meals are of a high standard and wide variety.

 All school meals comply with government standards developed by the School Food Trust.